Frequently Asked Questions

 Used for fabric, this term refers to the print or pattern of a material without reference to its colorway.

 In reference to textiles, this term refers to the specific color of a pattern or a quality.

 The selling price of a product charged to a trade professional, i.e. designer, architect, or Specifier, by a Showroom.
-"Net Price" is also referred to as "Designer Discount Price" or "Wholesale Price."
+"Net Price" is also referred to as "Designer Price" or "Professional Price."

 A sales quote is a verbal or written communication given to a Sell-to Customer that advises product specification, quantity and pricing and is valid for a limited time (per Castel policy, up to 30 days after a Sales Quote is originated).
 It can be converted to a Sales Order upon acceptance of the Terms and Conditions of Sale as well as receipt of monies per Castel policy, i.e., Pro Forma or Payment in Full.